Open Arts

 Part 1: Online interview

-The first part of the entrance examination includes an online interview with the examination board by invitation, in which the applicants present themselves and their project.
+Those whose portfolio has been positively assessed will be invited to an online interview with the examination panel, in which the applicant will present themselves and their project.

-If the online interview is successful, an invitation to the entrance exam in Salzburg will be sent
+If the candidate passes the online interview, an invitation to the entrance exam in Salzburg will be issued

 Part 2: Workshop and on-site interview

-Applicants are given tasks to be completed both individually and collectively
+Candidates will be given tasks to be completed both individually and together with other candidates

-The applicants contextualize their projects/their practice under new aspects of Open Arts (approx. 15 minutes).
-In addition, there will be an approx. 10-minute interview with the examination board on motivation, background, previous studies, expectations and career prospects.
+Candidates will be required to contextualise their projects/their practice under new aspects of Open Arts (approx. 15 minutes).
+They will also meet the examination panel for a short interview (approx. 10 minutes) on motivation, background, previous studies, expectations and career prospects.

-Examination requirements: The admission examination on-site consists of several practical parts (e.g. in the areas of originality, impulse generation and reflection).
-In addition, conceptual skills, an awareness of the artistic positioning of projects and the ability to contextualize in relation to social, artistic and scientific fields of action are assessed in an interview with the examination board.
+Examination requirements: The on-site entrance examination consists of several practical parts (e.g. in the areas of originality, impulse generation and reflection).
+In addition, conceptual skills, an awareness of the artistic positioning of projects and the ability to contextualise in relation to social, artistic and academic fields of action will be assessed in an interview with the examination panel.

 If this applies to you and you would like to take advantage of counselling, please contact Claudia Haitzmann: claudia.haitzmann@moz.ac.at or +43 676 88122 337.